A Local's Favourite Caves in Iceland

 After the eruption stopped an empty lava tube was left behind filled with beautiful colours and lava formations.
 And that is what makes a visit to these lava tubes so popular.

-Víðgelmir contains myriads of stalagmites, stalactites and beautiful icicles and the walls are decorated with beautiful lava in a wide range of colours.
+Víðgelmir contains myriads of stalagmites, stalactites and beautiful icicles.
+The cave walls are decorated with beautiful lava in a wide range of colours.

 Víðgelmir lava cave